 Fast forward a few years and Stephen graduated from Texas Tech University School of Architecture and moved to Phoenix Arizona to pursue his career as an Architect.
 The training as an architect reinforced Stephen’s love for art and creativity.
 Working full time as an Architect, Stephen made time for his pastime as an artist creating images and gained some recognition as a photographer.
-In the late 90’s, Stephen’s Mom decided the time was right to gift her son with her wheel, a kiln, and her ceramics library.
-After a few years of waiting for the right time, Stephen began working in clay, dividing his artistic time with photography.
+Stephen’s Mom decided the time was right to gift her son with her wheel, a kiln, and her ceramics library.
+Stephen began working in clay, dividing his artistic time with photography.
 The old love was rekindled under the guidance of the resident artists at Phoenix Center for the Arts, first Seth Rainville, then Don Ridley.

 Stephen has enjoyed success as a ceramic artist, participating in gallery shows at Phoenix Center for the Arts, The Shemer Art Museum, National Council on the Education for Ceramic Arts (NCECA) National Convention, The Bead Museum in Glendale, Chandler Center for the Arts, The Night Gallery, Art One Gallery and at the Peoria City Hall Art Gallery.
 Stephen has also been a guest artist on the Arizona State University Ceramic Research Center’s Studio tour since 2012.
-Stephen is a Juried Member of Arizona Art Alliance, and a member of AZ Clay Association.
+Stephen is a Juried Member of Arizona Art Alliance, An Artist Advisory Board Member of the ASU Ceramics Research Center, and President of AZ Clay Association.

 Stephen’s Photography resume includes exhibitions at Art by Architects (Best of Show and three Jury Awards), Phoenix Center for the Arts and inclusion in the Photography magazines Best Photographers 1991.